Barry Wickens

-Barry Wickens is a British musician, multi-instrumentalist and composer.
+Barry Wickens (born 23 May 1956) is an English musician, multi-instrumentalist and composer.
 Primarily a violinist and guitarist, he also plays mandolin, viola, Appalachian dulcimer (psaltery), dobro and keyboards.
 He is best known for being one of the longest-serving members of Steve Harley's rock group Cockney Rebel, and for being a former member of the pop group Immaculate Fools.
-He is also a violin teacher for Brighton & Hove Music & Arts.
+He also taught violin and guitar in schools for Create Music, formerly Brighton & Hove Music & Arts, between 2001 and 2023.

 Outside of Cockney Rebel and Immaculate Fools, Wickens has been involved in recording sessions for a number of artists, including John Martyn, Lick the Tins, Howard Jones, The River Detectives, Thrashing Doves, Martin Grech, along with TV and radio recordings of the Americana musicians The Milroys, and Folk Alliance Award nominee Diana Jones.
 He has also performed with Nick Pynn at a number of live events.